cyhnkckali/vue3-color-picker/README.md

 # Vue 3 Color Picker

 A colour selective component for Vue 3.
-Fast and with small package size
+Fast and with small package size.
+Gradient and Solid in one!

 ![gradient](https://github.com/cyhnkckali/vue3-color-picker/assets/93313260/b6404bdc-4fc5-4d79-a9a3-0447fe6e4708)
 ![solid1](https://github.com/cyhnkckali/vue3-color-picker/assets/93313260/fbb8efce-b4f6-4356-8a30-fc6904404b30)